 Truth be told, the Bible is a very complicated book.
 It also doesn't help that there are many different versions of it.

 Why bring this up?
-Well, it's time to look at another error abut the Bible found in a story published in The New York Times.
+Well, it's time to look at another error about the Bible found in a story published in The New York Times.
 Another error?
 Click here for some background.

 This one isn't quite as spectacular as the famous case in which the Gray Lady published a piece on tourism in Jerusalem that originally contained this rather infamous sentence: